Beef Business

 Humane handling at processing

-Since the early 1990s, Cargill has worked with internationally renowned animal welfare expert Dr. Temple Grandin to improve the design of our cattle processing facilities with the goals to reduce animal stress and improve comfort as much as possible.
+Since the early 1990s, Cargill has worked with internationally renowned animal welfare expert Dr. Temple Grandin to improve the design of our cattle processing facilities with the goal of reducing animal stress and improving comfort as much as possible.

-Dr. Grandin’s first center track restrainer was installed in our Schuyler, Nebraska, facility and has been widely replicated throughout the beef industry in the U.S., Canada and Australia, including other Cargill facilities.
+Cargill was the first major beef processor to incorporate Dr. Grandin’s cattle pen, serpentine walkway and center track restrainer system for reducing animal stress during cattle processing when it was installed at the company’s Schuyler, Nebraska, beef plant in the early 1990s.
+This system has been widely replicated throughout the beef industry in the U.S., Canada and Australia, including at other Cargill facilities.

 Each Cargill beef employee who has, or could have, contact with live animals is trained via Cargill’s Certified Animal Handler Program.
-Employees must pass a test and training is updated on a yearly basis as new regulations and/or science is implemented.
+Employees must pass a test, and training is updated on a yearly basis as new regulations and/or scientific developments are implemented.
 Program topics include Dr. Grandin’s animal welfare philosophy (flight zone, point of balance, etc.), euthanasia procedures, cattle handling, facility design, “see it, stop it, report it” policy and regulations.

 Additionally, audits are conducted daily by PAACO-certified personnel, Cargill’s Food Safety, Quality and Regulatory team and yearly by a third party.
-These audits are based on North American Meat Institute guidelines.
-All of our cattle in the U.S. and Canada are processed according to North American Meat Institute (NAMI) standards.
+These audits and all of our cattle processing standards across the U.S. and Canada are based on North American Meat Institute (NAMI) guidelines.

-Additionally, daily or per-shift audits are conducted by U.S. and Canadian government regulatory authorities - U.S. Department of Agriculture’s Food Safety Inspection Service and Canadian Food Inspection Agency.
+Additionally, daily or per-shift audits are conducted by U.S. and Canadian government regulatory authorities: U.S. Department of Agriculture’s Food Safety Inspection Service (FSIS) and Canadian Food Inspection Agency (CFIA).

 Humane transport

-In the U.S., Cargill supports the National Cattlemen’s Beef Association certification program for all cattle transporters in North America, and played a key role in the development of the program as a technical advisor because we believe in educating transporters in best practices to assure optimal animal welfare outcomes.
+In the U.S., Cargill supports the National Cattlemen’s Beef Association (NCBA) certification program for all cattle transporters in North America.
+We also played a key role in the development of the program as a technical advisor because we believe in educating transporters in best practices to assure optimal animal welfare outcomes.
 All drivers delivering cattle to our U.S. slaughter plants are certified by the Beef Quality Assurance Transportation and Training Certification Program (BQAT) for cattle transporters.

 In Canada, transporters delivering cattle to our plants adhere to the Canadian Code of Practice for the Care and Handling of Farm Animals for Transportation.
 We also support the Canadian Livestock Transport Certification Program and serve as a technical contributor.

-More than 90% of the beef cattle Cargill processes in North America are transported from point of origin to destination in less than eight hours, whereas the current regulatory maximum is 28 hours in transit.
-Beef cattle processed by Cargill in Canada also meets the transportation regulation requirements, which is 36 hours.
+More than 90% of the beef cattle Cargill processes in North America are transported from point of origin to destination in less than 8 hours, whereas the current regulatory maximum is 28 or 36 hours in transit in the U.S. and Canada, respectively.

 Industry standards and guidelines

-Cargill abides by numerous guidelines and audit criteria established by our third-party partners.
+Cargill abides by numerous guidelines and audit criteria established by third-party experts.
 These organizations invest in fact- and science-based research to validate program protocols, processes and procedures in a manner which promotes continuous improvement and assures humane handling and processing for food animals.

 - In the U.S. and Canada, our cattle are slaughtered according to North American Meat Institute (NAMI) standards.
 Cargill serves as a technical contributor to these guidelines.